Education in Singapore: Co-Curricular activities

 Unlike in primary or post-secondary levels, participating in a Co-Curricular Activity (CCA) is required in secondary school, meaning that all pupils participate in at least one CCA.
-CCAs offered at the secondary level are usually categorised as Uniformed Groups, Performing Arts, Clubs & Societies and Physical Sports.
+CCAs offered at the secondary level are usually categorised as uniformed groups, performing arts, clubs and societies, and physical sports.
 There are many CCAs offered at the secondary school level; however, different schools may choose to offer different CCAs.
 Students may choose to participate in more than 1 CCA.

 Participation in CCAs is graded together with other non-academic achievements throughout a student's secondary school education in a scoring system known as LEAPS 2.0.
 (LEAPS 1.0 was abolished and the cohort of 2016 taking the 'O' level examination would be last to use this system).
 (Note: LEAPS is an acronym for Leadership, Enrichment, Achievement, Participation, Service under the LEAPS 1.0 system, and LEadership, Achievement, Participation, Service under the LEAPS 2.0 system) Points accumulated in the areas of leadership, achievement, participation and service (under LEAPS 2.0) will determine a student's CCA grade.
 Students may get up to a maximum of two bonus points for entry into a junior college depending on their CCA grades.

 LEAPS 2.0 is about leadership, achievement, participation and service.
 The method of calculating the 2 bonus points is very different, with LEAPS 2.0 making it harder to achieve the 2 bonus points.

 Special Assistance Plan (SAP)

 The Special Assistance Plan (SAP) (特别辅助计划) is a special programme established in 1979 that caters to academically strong students who excel in both their mother tongue as well as English.
-It allows students to undertake English language and Chinese language at first language standard with a widened exposure to the Chinese culture and values.
+It allows students to undertake English and Mandarin at first language standard with a widened exposure to the Chinese culture and values.
 The programme is offered in designated schools that are recognised for its preservation of strong Chinese cultural heritage and academic excellence.
-Currently, there are a total of 15 primary schools and 11 high schools being accorded SAP status.
+There are a total of 15 primary schools and 11 high schools being accorded SAP status.

-Before the educational reforms in the 2000s, students had to achieve a PSLE aggregate score in the top 10% of their cohort, with an A grade for both mother tongue and English, to be entitled to enter an SAP school under the Special academic stream.
-Currently, students are entitled up to 3 additional bonus points when applying for SAP secondary schools with their Higher Chinese Paper Primary School Leaving Examination (PSLE) results.
-Since its founding, there have only been SAP schools for students studying the Chinese language.
+Before the educational reforms in the 2000s, students had to achieve a PSLE aggregate score in the top 10% of their cohort, with an A grade for both mother tongue and English, to be entitled to enter an SAP school under the special academic stream.
+Students are entitled up to three additional bonus points when applying for SAP secondary schools with their Higher Chinese Paper Primary School Leaving Examination (PSLE) results.
+Since its founding, there have only been SAP schools for students studying Mandarin.